SciML/DiffEqDocs.jl/docs/src/features/callback_library.md

 # Callback Library

-DiffEqCallbackLibrary.jl provides a library of various helpful callbacks which can be used with any component solver which implements the callback interface.
+DiffEqCallbacks.jl provides a library of various helpful callbacks which can be used with any component solver which implements the callback interface.
 It adds the following callbacks which are available to users of DifferentialEquations.jl.